 Risks are managed at the level most able to deal with them, with the most serious risks being escalated to the Senior Management Team.
-The Director of Finance, Corporate & Analytical Services was nominated as the Transport Scotland Risk Champion in November 2015 (following the appointment of the Director of Trunk Roads & Bus Operations as Chief Executive who held the Risk Champion role until that point).
-Each Directorate has a designated risk co-ordinator who is responsible for facilitating an effective and regular review of risks to the delivery of objectives.
+The Director of Finance, Corporate & Analytical Services is the Transport Scotland Risk Champion.
+Each Directorate has a designated risk coordinator who is responsible for facilitating an effective and regular review of risks to the delivery of objectives.